-Marketplace revenue, which represents the majority of our revenue, consists of revenue derived from our marketplace offerings, including our Upwork Basic, Plus, Client Marketplace and Enterprise offerings.
-In April 2022, we combined our Upwork Basic and Plus client offerings into our new Client Marketplace offering, which simplifies our client pricing model for non-Enterprise clients.
+Marketplace revenue, which represents the majority of our revenue, consists of revenue derived from our marketplace offerings.
+Marketplace offerings consist of all offerings other than our managed services offering, including our Upwork Basic, Plus, Client Marketplace, and Enterprise offerings.
+In April 2022, we combined our Upwork Basic and Plus client offerings into our new Client Marketplace offering, which simplifies our pricing model for clients of those offerings.
 This model makes available the most popular features of the legacy Upwork Plus offering, while eliminating the monthly client subscription fees and moving to a client marketplace fee of 5% on each transaction-or 3% if paid via ACH for eligible clients.
 We generate marketplace revenue from both talent and clients.
 Marketplace revenue is primarily comprised of talent service fees, and to a lesser extent, client marketplace fees (and prior to the launch of our Client Marketplace offering, payment processing and administration fees).
 Additionally, marketplace revenue includes revenue from our Enterprise offering, which we refer to as Enterprise Revenue, including all client fees, subscriptions, and talent service fees.
 We also generate marketplace revenue from fees for premium offerings, including talent memberships, purchases of Connects, and other services, such as foreign currency exchange when clients choose to pay in currencies other than the U.S. dollar, and our Upwork Payroll offering.